 Overview of Delaware Mortgages

 It may be the second-smallest state in the nation, but there’s big potential for homeowners in Delaware.
 From historic Georgetown to Wilmington, this tiny state packs in plenty of charm, character and seaside beauty.
-In recent years, Delaware mortgage rates have been above, but still close, to the national average.
-Delaware is made up of only three counties, and each of them have uniform conforming limits, but not FHA limits.
+Historically, Delaware mortgage rates have been slightly higher, but still close, to the national average.
+Delaware is made up of only three counties, and each of them have uniform conforming limits.

 National Mortgage Rates